Mexican Grass Tree: Spectacular Accent Plant

 Other Location Considerations

-It is also an excellent plant for night lighting.
-One simple spotlight will cast shadows that change the look of your yard at night from boring to spectacular.
+It’s an excellent plant for night lighting.
+One simple spotlight will cast shadows that change the look of your yard at night from ordinary to spectacular.

 Mexican Grass Tree: